ForgeRock/forgeops/README.ng.md

 So if we want a medium sized stage deployment with an FQDN of iam.example.com, we'd do this:

-`./bin/forgeops-ng env --fqdn iam.example.com --medium --overlay stage`
+`./bin/forgeops-ng env --fqdn iam.example.com --medium --env-name stage`

 We recommend creating a single-instance environment to go along with each actual environment.
 This allows you to use the single to develop your file based config, and build images with the config(s) for that environment.

-`./bin/forgeops-ng env --fqdn iam.example.com --overlay stage-single`
+`./bin/forgeops-ng env --fqdn iam.example.com --env-name stage-single`

 You will find the environments in `kustomize-ng/overlay/` and `helm/`.